 We are an "unagency" of sorts - a community of designers, marketers, subject matter specialists, and more - all focused on and experienced in working in areas of social impact like health, education, conservation, international development, technology, and more.

 To date, we have over 25 members across the country and have done projects with Google, Pepsi, Sabin Vaccine Institute, VIPKid, Rare.org, and many other global companies and organizations.

 If I've learned anything over my journey (and I continue to learn something new every day), it's that just because you identified an area or issue you are passionate about, doesn't mean work and life then becomes a cakewalk.

 I also learned that being told to, "Just follow your passion" is really bad advice.

 If anything, once you have identified a cause or issue area you are passionate about - it only gets harder.

 The challenges of where to work, how to work on these issues, how to stay motivated, how to get out of your own way and remove both real and perceived constraints in order to help solve some of our pressing challenges, are very real.

 And it is something people 10, 20, 30 years into their careers still struggle with.
 It is something I still struggle with to this day.

-I hope you find the course helpful and I look forward to getting to know each other personally.
+I hope you find the course and the community helpful and I look forward to getting to know each other personally.

 Because we all need to make some more dents in the universe together.